GAMCO Investors (NYSE:GBL) Updates FY 2021 Earnings Guidance

-Separately, StockNews.com cut GAMCO Investors from a strong-buy rating to a buy rating in a report on Monday.
+Separately, StockNews.com lowered GAMCO Investors from a strong-buy rating to a buy rating in a report on Monday, February 7th.

 About GAMCO Investors